-In order to meet our goals of public education and advocacy in archaeology, PCAS hosts informative monthly lectures, field and laboratory research opportunities, group outings to view archaeological sites and exhibits, a scholarly publication, and a monthly newsletter.
+In order to meet our goals of public education and advocacy in archaeology, PCAS provides informative monthly lectures, field and laboratory research opportunities, group outings to view archaeological sites and exhibits, a scholarly publication, and a monthly newsletter.

 Monthly lecture meetings feature noted archaeologists and anthropologists who provide insight into a variety of topics.
 Lecture meetings are held at the Irvine Ranch Water District Community Room, 15500 Sand Canyon Avenue (between the I-5 and I-405) in Irvine, on the second Thursday of each month, at 7:30 pm.
 See maps to meeting location.
 Meetings are free and open to the public.

 Please note: Irvine Ranch Water District neither supports nor endorses the cause nor activities of organizations which use the district’s meeting rooms that are made available as a public service.

 The Pacific Coast Archaeological Society Quarterly is a scholarly journal of original research concerning the prehistory and history of Orange County and other culturally related areas.
 The Pacific Coast Archaeological Society Quarterly invites the submission of material by both members and nonmembers.
 Current subscribers include some of the leading universities and research libraries in the US.

-The PCAS Newsletter is a monthly publication of the Society devoted primarily to informing members of Society events and other organizational business.
+The PCAS Newsletter is a monthly publication devoted primarily to informing members of Society events and other organizational business.
 It also includes pertinent local news, an occasional short article or book review, and more.